reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 Now that we understand how to use the `@JsonCreator` annotation in Java, let's look at a specific use case where this annotation is required in a Spring Boot application.
 Let's create a basic Spring Boot application with Rest endpoints that support basic pagination. **Pagination is particularly useful when you need to display a large number of records in parts/slices.
 The Spring paging framework converts this data for us which makes retrieving data easier.**
-This sample application is only to understand the usage of `@JsonCreator`.
+This sample application only demonstrates the usage of `@JsonCreator`.
 To understand how pagination works in Spring Boot, refer [this article.](https://reflectoring.io/spring-boot-paging/)

 This User Application uses H2 database to store and retrieve data.
-For simplicity, we have converted the List of elements returned from the DB into a paged object as shown below:
+For simplicity, we have converted the List of elements returned from the DB into a paged object as shown below :
 ````java
     @GetMapping("/userdetails/page")
     public ResponseEntity<Page<UserData>> getPagedUser(